codecentric/angular-workshop/basics1-project-setup/README.md

 4. the CLI already registered everything in the `AppModule`.
 So there is no more setup needed to use the generated elements:
     - write a `getRandomNumber()` method in the `RandomService`
     - let the `ModifyPipe` add 2 to the `value`
-    - Use the `TestComponent` to fetch a random number from the service and apply the `ModifyPipe` (twice)
+    - Use the `BaseComponent` to fetch a random number from the service and apply the `ModifyPipe` (twice)

 ### Tooling